-Birmingham is the second largest city in the UK, yet it has been overlooked historically by investors in favour of London, Manchester and Liverpool.
-However, all the fundamentals are in place to make Birmingham an attractive investment option for anyone seeking to make market-beating returns over the short, medium and long term.
+Birmingham is the second-largest city in the UK, yet it has been overlooked historically by investors in favour of London, Manchester, and Liverpool.
+However, all the fundamentals are in place to make Birmingham an attractive investment option for anyone seeking to make market-beating returns over the short, medium, and long term.

 The imminent arrival of the HS2 rail link, a thriving student population and a string of government incentives have combined to make Birmingham a particularly promising option for property investors.
 Recent research has found that the average rental yields for Birmingham-based homes range from 5.95% to a massive 10.87%, depending on the size and location of the property.
 Even at the lower end of the market, this easily exceeds the average UK rental yield of 4.4%.

-Birmingham is currently undergoing a huge transformation as part of their Big City Masterplan, creating huge opportunities for the educated property investor.
+Birmingham is currently undergoing a huge transformation as part of their Big City Masterplan, creating huge opportunities for the property investor.

 The forefront of Birmingham’s regeneration is to provide an exceptional standard of living with efficient transportation around the city.
-Birmingham will have more public squares, parks and pedestrian spaces, combined with it’s beautiful canal network which is to be restored.
+Birmingham will have more public squares, parks and pedestrian spaces, combined with its beautiful canal network which is to be restored.

-With more Michelin Starred restaurants than any other City in the UK other than London as well as beautiful bars and cafes overlooking the water, Birmingham will soon provide a World Class standard of living, that will be recognised globally.
+With more Michelin Starred restaurants than any other city in the UK other than London as well as beautiful bars and cafes overlooking the water, Birmingham will soon provide a World Class standard of living, that will be recognised globally.